 Throw Some Light on Your Style

-The idea behind creating a website is to showcase your best work and alongside highlight your edge.
+The idea behind creating a website is to showcase your best work and highlight your edge.
 Since the interior designing domain is pretty broad, it is worthwhile to show what you do that makes you better than your competitors.

 The best way is to convey this through your work samples, and website design.
 Ergo, creatively communicate the answers to the questions you think that a prospective client or a visitor may ask.